In the days just gone by, seeking help was an arduous exercise in itself.

 New channels of communication have been sprouting every now and then.
 None of them, however, have been as impactful as email.
 Most of these tools follow a wave-like pattern – they see a steady rise, reach their full potential, and then begin to fall.
 They’ve failed to replace Email.

-With Gmail being the de-facto email service that companies around the globe use, it is obvious that support communication too is largely based on Gmail.
+With Gmail being the de-facto email service that companies (particularly small businesses) around the globe use, it is obvious that technical support communication too is largely based on Gmail.
 That said, stark flaws make Gmail fall short on expectations.

-Those who use Gmail for customer support would know how painful collaboration can become.
-Assigning support emails is an ordeal.
+Those who use Gmail for help desk support would know how painful collaboration can become.
+Assigning support tickets is an ordeal.
 Tracking is inefficient.
 You can’t clearly define priorities or establish accountability.
 And, there are a number of other reasons why companies call it quits on Gmail.

 What if there was a way in which companies to escape all the chaos in support delivery?
-Wouldn’t it be great if they would never have to switch between email and help desk tool, without having to worry about email clutter or confusion over internal and external communication?
+Wouldn’t it be great if they would never have to switch between email and help desk tool, without having to worry about email clutter, keeping customer data safe, pricing, or confusion over internal and external communication?

 Past the glitches of Gmail and traditional helpdesk tools

-If you are thinking about switching to a help desk solution because Gmail has failed to work as a customer support tool, DON’T. When you manage most of your work from within your inbox, transferring support to another tool would only mean additional work (and stress).
-Smart solutions like Hiver, help you add all the capabilities that you need to equip Gmail for support.
+If you are thinking about switching to a help desk solution because Gmail has failed to work as a customer support tool, DON’T. When you manage most of your work from within your inbox, transferring support to another ticket management tool would only mean additional work (and stress).
+Smart solutions like Hiver, help you add all the capabilities that you need to equip Gmail to manage customer requests better and turn it into the best help desk software out there.

 - Communication flow gets sorted and untangled

-- Reporting is a breeze with Hiver’s shared inbox analytics
+- Real-time reporting is a breeze with Hiver’s shared inbox analytics

-- Your team feels more empowered with features like ‘notes’, which make team collaboration effortless
+- Your support agents feel more empowered with features like ‘notes’, which make team collaboration effortless reducing the need to use third-party messaging and collaboration tools.

 For more details on the above points, read this post on turning Gmail into a help desk.